Overview: I love spending time before Valentine’s Day learning about hearts. Check out what we did in Tot School for our hearts toddler theme.

 Last week was our first official week of tot school.
 We enjoyed the tot trays I created to help ease Sicily into some structured activities.
 I tried to give her my full attention for an hour then let her play by herself.

 I think the week went well.
 Sicily really enjoyed the toddler learning activities.
 I can tell you that some lasted 10 minutes while others only lasted 1 minute.

 I learned that Sicily has a hard time with sensory.
 She doesn’t mind her hands being dirty, but weird textures really throw her off.
 I’ll explain later as I go through this weeks hearts toddler theme activities.
 I made a mental note to plan more sensory activities to help her.

-We decided to dump the bears on ourself :) The bottom picture is when she started to walk away to play with something else.
+She decided to dump the bears on herself!
+The bottom picture is when she started to walk away to play with something else.
 She noticed that the bears were stuck in her shirt.
 It made her very confused, but content.
-She tapped her belly and kept on rolling!
+She tapped her belly and kept on playing!